 Ingredients

-- 1 Cup Pitted Medjool Dates - about 11 or so
+- 1 Cup Pitted Medjool Dates - (approx 220 grams)

-- ½ cup Desicated Coconut
+- ยฝ cup Desicated Coconut

-- ½ cup Sunflower Seeds
+- ยฝ cup Sunflower Seeds

 - 2 tablespoons Unsweetened Cocoa Powder

-- I teaspoon Vanilla bean paste - or vanilla essence
+- I teaspoon Vanilla essence

 - 2 tablespoons Coconut oil - melted